 Torqueadian Fables – “The Traveling Tinker”

-The tealeaves rolled lazily round in the pot of simmering water.
+The tea leaves rolled lazily round in the pot of simmering water.
 The old man sat under a spreading tree and watched the steam rise from the pot.
-He had walked for two days to the market to sell his mended pots and pans.
+He had walked for several days to the market to sell his mended pots and pans.
 Once a month he would visit the city, the closeness of the buildings and people made him feel uncomfortable.
-Still, the goings on, the back and forth, the general hustle and bustle amused him and reminded him of an anthill.
+Still, the goings-on, the back and forth, the general hustle and bustle amused him and reminded him of an anthill.
 The last few weeks had been very hot and the dust in the market place rolled across the floor.
 Today the weather suggested that it was going to another hot day.
-Fortunately the big tree offered shade and there was a tender breeze that made the leaves move.
+Fortunately, the big tree offered shade and there was a tender breeze that made the leaves move.

 There was just enough of a breeze to make the day comfortable.

-He rested with his back to the tree he viewed the market place waiting for his tea to steep.
-The smells of the market always amazed him, so many unique spices.
-The food being cooked by the vendors made his mouth water.
+He rested with his back to the tree as he viewed the gathering place, waiting for his tea to steep.
+The smells of the market always amazed him, so many unique spices, especially the food cooking by the vendors made his mouth water.

-He reminded himself that the first time he had eaten from these stores he had felt ill.
+He reminded himself of the time he had eaten from these stores, he had felt ill.
 He had felt tired afterward and a little bit sickly.
 He had also nearly lost a sale due to that incident.
 So he reminded himself not to eat at the market again.

 They were walking towards him.
 The old man shifted his position a little bit and leaned forward to pour himself a cup of tea.
 He sat back against the tree and blew over the tea to cool it down.